xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ```

 Will return a 200 response on success and 404 Not Found if $InstrumentName is not a
-valid instrument for this instance of Loris.
+valid instrument for this instance of LORIS.

 This will return a JSON representation of the instrument form.
 If available, rules and form will
 be combined into a single JSON object.
 The format for the JSON returned is specified in the